-as it shows that currencies with higher forward discounts or larger previous momentum, both of which implicitly proxy for larger exposures to some source of global risk, grant higher mean excess returns as compensation for greater risk exposure.
+The carry and momentum portfolios are almost and definitively monotonically increasing in returns across portfolios with the high minus low, or zero-cost-investment, strategies yielding mean excess returns of 7.1% and 6.1% per annum respectively.
+The pattern of increasing mean excess returns supports the existence of a risk-based explanation of foreign exchange returns as it shows that currencies with higher forward discounts or larger previous momentum, both of which implicitly proxy for larger exposures to some source of global risk, grant higher mean excess returns as compensation for greater risk exposure.
 With Sharpe ratios of .69 and .52 respectively, these strategies appear profitable with decent risk-to-return trade-offs.

 For the dollar portfolios, we almost have a monotonic increase in excess returns as we move along portfolios with larger dollar exposure, with the exception of the outsize return in the fifth, or second highest, portfolio.
 Note that these portfolios are conditional on the average forward discount, namely they are dynamic as I choose whether to go long or short the currencies against the dollar depending on if the average forward discount is positive or negative respectively.
 The top portfolio has a mean excess return of 4.2%, while the high-minus-low yields 3.6% per annum with a Sharpe ratio of .34.
-Note that in contrast to the carry and momentum portfolios, the high-minus-low does worse than simply going long the top portfolio as shorting the bottom portfolio does not yield additional returns.
+In contrast to the carry and momentum portfolios, the high-minus-low does worse than simply going long the top portfolio as shorting the bottom portfolio does not yield additional returns.

-The top volatility portfolio contains currencies that are the least exposed to foreign exchange volatility and exhibits the highest returns compared to those that are relatively more exposed.
-This is in line with intuition as the currencies in the bottom portfolio, which have the higher volatility betas, tend to provide higher returns when volatility is high, and thus serve as insurance or a hedge that should yield lower excess returns at all other times.
+The top volatility portfolio contains currencies that are the least exposed to foreign exchange volatility and exhibits the highest returns compared to those that are relatively more exposed.5 This is in line with intuition as the currencies in the bottom portfolio, which have the higher volatility betas, tend to provide higher returns when volatility is high, and thus serve as insurance or a hedge that should yield lower excess returns at all other times.
 The high minus low yields a mean excess return of 3% with a Sharpe ratio of .31, improving upon the return of only the top portfolio due to the shorting of the bottom portfolio.